Dakosaurus: Palaeobiology and palaeoecology

 Dakosaurus maximus is one of several species of metriorhynchids known from the Altmühltal Formation (Solnhofen limestone, early Tithonian) of Bavaria, Germany.
 Alongside three other metriorhynchid species, it has been hypothesised that niche partitioning enabled several species of crocodyliforms to co-exist.
 Dakosaurus and Geosaurus giganteus would have been top predators of this Formation, both of which were large, short-snouted species with serrated teeth.
 The remaining two species (Cricosaurus elegans and Rhacheosaurus gracilis) and the teleosaurid Aeolodon would have fed mostly on fish.

 From the slightly older Nusplingen Limestone (late Kimmeridgian) of southern Germany, both D. maximus and C. suevicus are contemporaneous.
 As with Solnhofen, Dakosaurus was the top predator, while C. suevicus was a fish-eater.

+A 2026 study which redescribed the phylogenetic affinites of Dakosaurus also described a new specimen of D. maximus from the Kimmeridgian Torleite Formation of Germany, and report evidence of preservation of cartilaginous fish (likely hybodontiform) remains within the specimen's abdominal region.